evalieungh/FATES_INCLINE/src/README.md

 **under construction**

 NB!
-Several files are heavily inspired, or copied and modified, from other online sources like the NorESM Land Sites Platform, huitang-earth, CTSM tutorials, and other sources.
+Several files are heavily inspired, or copied and modified, from other online sources like the NorESM Land Sites Platform, github.com/huitang-earth, CTSM tutorials, and other sources.

 This directory contains jupyter notebooks, scripts, and notes used to document workflows, modify atmospheric forcing and surface data, and create plots, amongst other things.